 - Made With Just 3 Ingredients, and they’re all easy to procure!

-As promised, this sweet cream cold foam recipe requires just 3 simple ingredients.
-Here’s what to grab:
+As promised, this sweet cold foam recipe requires just 3 simple ingredients.
+Here’s what to grab at the grocery store:

 - Heavy Cream - Slightly lower fat whipping cream will also work.

 - 2% Milk - Surprisingly, lower fat milks tend to make better cold foam.
-In fact, if you order a plain cold foam-topped drink from Starbucks, it’s typically made from only 2%!
-Feel free to swap in either non-fat or whole milk depending on what you have on hand.
+In fact, if you order a plain cold foam-topped drink from Starbucks, it’s typically made from only 2% cold milk!
+Feel free to swap in either non-fat, skim milk or whole milk depending on what you have on hand.

-- Vanilla Syrup - I prefer using my homemade vanilla syrup because it is made with just sugar, water, and vanilla.
-Feel free to swap in your favorite store-bought brand for convenience.
+- Vanilla Syrup - I prefer using my homemade vanilla syrup because it is made with just sugar, water, and vanilla and backs a ton of vanilla flavor and delightful sweetness.
+Feel free to swap in your favorite store-bought brand for convenience or add some vanilla extract or vanilla bean paste to your simple syrup to heighten the flavor of your vanilla cream.

 While some coffee shop-style drinks require a bit more barista gear, I’m happy to report that this sweet cream foam isn’t one of them.
 All you’ll need to grab is:

-- Mason Jar - Or any other lidded container for keeping your unfrothed vanilla sweet cream in the fridge.
+- Mason Jar - Or any other lidded airtight container or large jar for keeping your unfrothed vanilla sweet cream in the fridge.

-- Milk Frother - I love my little $10 handheld milk frother because it does the job without taking up precious counter space in my apartment kitchen.
+- Milk Frother - I love my little $10 handheld frother because it does the job of blending without taking up precious counter space in my apartment kitchen.
 If you’re ready for a splurge, you can also purchase a countertop milk frother that’ll make both hot or cold foam at the touch of a button for about $40.
-If you don’t want a unitasker in the kitchen, try using an immersion blender instead.
+If you don’t want a unitasker like an electric milk frother in the kitchen, try using an immersion blender instead - or shake the ingredients in a small jar!

 Once you learn how to make Starbucks cold foam at home, you’ll never want to go back to paying for it!
 Here’s how it’s done: